Insurance Networks, Clusters, Alliances & Aggregators... Is There a Difference?

 For insurance carriers, aggregators reduced the number of contracts needed while increasing the number of distribution points.

 The pressure for an agency to “get larger or get out” created an environment that fostered the new groupings.
-Clusters began to take shape and evolve to offer new paradigms for insurance distribution.

 So How Do Insurance Aggregators Differ?